nushankodikara/snake-recognition/README.md

 ## Dependencies

 The project requires several Python packages, which are listed in `requirements.txt`.
 Key dependencies include:
-- TensorFlow and Keras for model inference
+- PyTorch and torchvision for model inference
 - FastAPI for the backend API
 - Streamlit for the web interface
-- OpenCV and Pillow for image processing
+- Pillow for image processing
 - NumPy and Pandas for data handling

 ## Contributing